Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 In general, rounding errors can always be decreased by scaling to larger surface areas and consequently larger numbers of clumps.
 However, we found that the error made by rounding after step c) is already negligible and therefore optimised for computing speed.
-Furthermore, to increase computing speed, the binomial distribution can be approximated by a Gaussian function if the expected value $\mu_j=N_j\, p_j$ is large.
-In the presented model this simplification has been used if $\mu_j>5$.
+Furthermore, to increase {\changed the} computing speed, the binomial distribution can be approximated by a {\changed normal distribution} if the expected value $\mu_j=N_j\, p_j\gg 1$ {\changed and the number of clumps $N_j\rightarrow\infty$.} In the {\changed code} this simplification {\changed is implemented for the case $\mu_j>5$ and $N_j>1000$}. {\changed However, in the presented Orion Bar set-up we usually find $\mu_j< 5$ due to the low number surface densities.}